char0n/vladimirgorej.com/_posts/2021-10-02-how-to-apply-apache2-license-to-your-open-source-software-project.md

 This Open Source office stipulated that for an Open Source project to be licensed under Apache 2.0 License, it is not required to have an explicit Apache 2.0 License text as part of the project.
-It is absolutely sufficient if the Open Source project README file contains the name of the license, either "Apache 2.0 License" or its [SPDX identifier](https://spdx.org/licenses/Apache-2.0.html).
+It is absolutely sufficient if the Open Source project README file contains the name of the license, either "Apache 2.0 License" or its <a href="https://spdx.org/licenses/Apache-2.0.html" target="_blank" rel="noopener noreferrer">SPDX identifier</a>.
 Ideally, (but not required) canonical URL where the copy of the license can be obtained should be mentioned as well: `https://www.apache.org/licenses/LICENSE-2.0.txt`.
 This is just a legal opinion of one big tech company.
 Don't take this legal opinion as implied truth.

 ### Copyright notice

 In the previous section, we've stipulated that the Apache 2.0 License text doesn't actually have a place where to put an explicit copyright notice.
-Since 1989, [Berne Convention](https://www.wipo.int/treaties/en/ip/berne/) established that the copyright is automatic, and the use of copyright notices to claim the copyright has become optional.
+Since 1989, <a href="https://www.wipo.int/treaties/en/ip/berne/" target="_blank" rel="noopener noreferrer">Berne Convention</a> established that the copyright is automatic, and the use of copyright notices to claim the copyright has become optional.

 This is how an **explicit copyright notice** looks like: